 When swallowed, small coin-sized lithium button batteries can get stuck in a child's throat and cause severe burns or death.
-Order your fact card and poster for more information, including safety tips.
+Watch the videos and follow the safety tips.

 In a joint safety campaign, Energizer, Kidsafe, and the Australian Competition and Consumer Commission warn parents about the dangers of small coin-sized lithium button batteries.